-Sending an application and fee payment gains you a spot on the Confirmed Rider List, or if the rider limit has been met, on the Waiting List.
-(Riders move from the Waiting list to the Confirmed list as confirmed riders withdraw.)
-These policies are intended to let committed riders plan ahead, while encouraging folks to free up their spots should their circumstances change.
+Sending an application and entry fee gains you a spot on the Confirmed Rider List or - if the Confirmed List is full - on the Waiting List.
+This lets riders plan ahead before they've finished qualifying, while encouraging folks to free up their spots should their plans change.

-Priority - Except for the Pre-Registration Period (below), registration is first-come, first-served (based on when application and payment were received), with the possible exception of the first day of registration (below).
+Priority - Registration is first-come, first-served (based on when application and payment were received), with the possible exception of the first day of registration (below).

-- You may apply before qualifying.
+Qualification - You may apply before qualifying.
 If you have not yet qualified, note this on your application, and give us the details when you do complete qualifying.
 (There is a separate online form to report qualifying rides.)
-If you have not qualified by the qualification deadline, or made special arrangements, your spot will be freed.
-If the qualification deadline poses difficulties, contact us
+If you have not qualified by the qualification deadline, or made special arrangements with us, your spot will be freed.
+If the qualification deadline poses difficulties, contact us.

 Cancellation - You may cancel by notifying us and receive a full refund if you are on the Waiting List, or a partial refund if you are on the Confirmed list.
 Preliminary policy for confirmed riders (subject to change):

 Substitutions - A longer-distance brevet can be substituted for a given distance requirement - for example, an ACP 300km brevet or a RUSA 250km brevet for the 200km requirement.
 A RUSA Permanent can be substituted for the 200km, 300km, or 400km requirement, with approval of the organizer (based on individual circumstances, such as whether a local qualifying series is available).
-In limited circumstances, the rider may apply to the organizer for other substitutions.
+You may apply to the organizer for other substitutions.